tnfigueiredo/minimal-mistakes/en/_posts/2023-06-20-living-doc-bdd.md

 ---
-title: "How living documentation and user stories acceptance tests can bring improvements?"
+title: "How living documentation and BDD tests can bring project improvements?"
 excerpt: >-
   This article brings the benefits of using a BDD approach through user story acceptance criteria to have project improvements.